-STRUCTURALASSESSMENT SYMBOL DEFINITION Un-defendable It is unsafe for Firefighters to defend this property.
-Firefighters will not defend this structure.
+STRUCTURALASSESSMENT SYMBOL DEFINITION Undefendable Firefighters will not defend this structure.
 It is determined the structure is unlikely to survive a bushfire even if residents and/or firefighters stay to defend it.
 This structure does not have sufficient defendable space, access or water supply (or other reason).
 All who stay face an unacceptable risk of harm.
-Possibly Defendable 0 Criteria could include some or all of the following: The structure has defendable space; The building construction materials appear sound and are non-combustible in nature There is access and egress, including a turning circle; There is a sufficient water supply available; and There are enough firefighting resources to undertake defensive actions.